basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 keywords: [developers, buckets]
 ---

-Bucket types allow groups of buckets to share configuration details and for Riak users to manage bucket properties more efficiently and programmatically than in the older configuration system based on [[bucket properties|The Basics#bucket-properties-and-operations]].
+Bucket types allow groups of buckets to share configuration details and for Riak users to manage bucket properties more efficiently than in the older configuration system based on [[bucket properties|The Basics#bucket-properties-and-operations]].

 <div class="note">
 <div class="title">Important note on cluster downgrades</div>